What Are the Different Levels of PPE?

 The first kind of mask of any kind that appears on the list of PPE is the N95 respirator.
 Though it looks like a mask, it’s quite a bit more.
 An N95 respirator is designed to fit very close in order to enable the efficient filtration of airborne particles.
 Surgical N95 Respirators are commonly used in healthcare settings and are a subset of N95 Filtering Facepiece Respirators (FFRs), often referred to as N95s.

 Other examples of Level C PPE include full-face or half-mask, air-purifying respirators, chemical resistant clothing (like a one-piece coverall, hooded two-piece chemical splash suit, chemical resistant hood, and apron, disposable chemical-resistant coveralls).
-These also often include both inner and outer gloves that provide chemical resistance and steel-toed boots.

 What is Level B PPE?

-At this level, things are starting to get a little more serious.
+At this PPE level, things are starting to get a little more serious.
 With Level B situations, people need the highest level of respiratory protection where not as much skin and eye protection is necessary.
 The NIH recommends Level B protection as the minimum level on initial site entries until the hazards have been identified and analyzed.
-That means, essentially, that if you’re going into an unknown situation, you should have at least the amount of protection provided by Level B.

 What is Level A PPE?